anvilproject/anvil-portal/content/learn/data-submitters/data-requirements.md

 - [Introduction to Data Tables in Terra](https://youtu.be/IeLywroCNNA) (5 minutes)
 ### Hands-on tutorial
-For hands-on practice with a data model and data tables in Terra, please go through parts 1 and 2 of the Terra Data Tables QuickStart tutorial (estimated time 30-40 minutes).
+For hands-on practice with a data model and data tables in Terra, please go through parts 1 and 2 of the Terra Data Tables Quickstart tutorial (estimated time 30-40 minutes).